Modular Curvature for Noncommutative Two-Tori: Introduction

-In this paper we shall analyze in depth a specific example, that of the noncommutative two torus $\T^2_\theta$ whose differential geometry, as well as its pseudo-differential operator calculus, was first developed in \cite{C} .
-To obtain a curved geometry from the flat one defined in \cite{C}, one introduces (\cf \cite{cc}, \cite{Paula}) a Weyl factor, or dilaton, which changes the metric by modifying the volume form while keeping the same conformal structure.
-Both notions of volume form and of conformal structure are well understood (\cf \cite{Co-book}), and we recall in \S \ref{sectprel} how one obtains the modified Dirac operator for the new curved geometry.
-The starting point is the computation of the value at $s=0$ of the zeta function $\Tr(a|D|^{-2s})$ for the $2$-dimensional curved geometry associated to the dilaton $h$.
-Equivalently we are dealing with the term ${\rm a}_2(a,D^2)$ of the heat expansion.
-This computation was initiated in the late 1980's (\cf \cite{cc}), and the explicit result which proves the analogue of the Gauss--Bonnet formula was published in \cite{Paula}.
-It was then extended in \cite{FK} to cover the case of arbitrary values of the complex modulus $\tau$ (which was $\tau=i$ in \cite{Paula}).
-In these two papers only the total integral of the curvature was needed, and this allowed one to make simplifications under the trace which are no longer possible in the case of arbitrary $a$, \ie to compute the local expression ${\rm a}_2(a,D^2)$.
-The technical obstacles for the local computation were overcome by means of \begin{itemize} \item the general rearrangement Lemma of \S \ref{sectrearang} ; \item the assistance of the computer. \end{itemize} While the original computation of \cite{cc} was done by hand, the role of the computer assistance is to minimize the danger of a computational mistake in handling the large number of terms, about one thousand, which arise in the generalized pseudo-differential expressions involved in ${\rm a}_2(a,D^2)$.
-The complete calculation of ${\rm a}_2(a,D^2)$ was actually achieved in 2009 and announced (including by internet posting, although with some typos) at several conferences (Oberwolfach 2009 and Vanderbilt 2011).
-Moreover, the same computation was done independently in \cite{FK1} and gave a confirmation of the result.
-The main additional input of the present paper consists in obtaining an explicit formula for the Ray-Singer log-determinant of $D^2$ (which was left open in \cite{cc}).
-By calculating the gradient of the Ray-Singer log-determinant in two different ways, one obtains new geometric insight as well as a deep internal consistency relation between the different terms of the log-determinant formula.
-At the same time this elucidates the role of the intricate two operator-variable function occurring in its expression.
+The starting point is the computation of the value at $s=0$ of the zeta function $\Tr(a|D|^{-2s})$ for the $2$-dimensional curved geometry associated to the dilaton $h$, or equivalently of the coefficient ${\rm a}_2(a,D^2)$ of the heat expansion.
+This computation was initiated in the late 1980's (\cf \cite{cc}), and the specific result which proves the analogue of the Gauss--Bonnet formula was published in \cite{Paula}.
+It was subsequently extended in \cite{FK} to the case of arbitrary values of the complex modulus $\tau$ (set to $\tau=i$ in \cite{Paula}).
+In both these papers only the total integral of the curvature was needed, and this allowed one to make simplifications under the trace which are no longer possible when $a \neq 1$, \ie when one wants to fully compute the local expression for the functional $a \in \cA \mapsto {\rm a}_2(a,D^2)$.

+While the original computation of \cite{cc} was done entirely by hand, the technical obstacles encountered when dealing with the local computation were overcome by means of the general Rearrangement Lemma of \S \ref{sectrearang}, and the assistance of the computer.
+The latter is not indispensable, its main role being to facilitate and achieve in a safe way the routine task of collecting together the large number (around one thousand) of terms which arise when applying the generalized pseudo-differential calculus and the main algebraic lemma.
+The complete calculation of ${\rm a}_2(a,D^2)$ was actually performed in 2009 and announced at several conferences (Oberwolfach 2009 and Vanderbilt 2011), as well as by internet posting (with some typographical errors).
+The same computation was independently done by F. Fathizadeh and M. Khalkhali in \cite{FK1}, and gave further confirmation to our result.